-Prerequisites: Admission to Teacher Education for PE Licensure Majors The scientific study of human movement; analysis of motor skills and programs of exercise; evaluation of movement performance.
+The scientific study of human movement; analysis of motor skills and programs of exercise; evaluation of movement performance.
 Offered: Fall.

-P E 4663 Methods and Materials of Physical Education
+P E 4663 Methods and Materials of Physical Education 3 credits: 3 hours lecture

-Prerequisites: Admission to Teacher Education for PE Licensure Majors Methods and materials of teaching of physical education from preschool through the secondary level.
+Prerequisite: Admission to teacher education for licensure candidates Methods and materials of teaching of physical education from preschool through the secondary level.
 Offered: Fall only

-P E 4693 Methods of Teaching Health
+P E 4693 Methods of Teaching Health 3 credits: 3 lecture hours